Rupesh-Mistri/Comprehensive-E-commerce-Platform/README.md

 5. Set Up the App
 - Admin Setup: On the first run, you'll need to add categories and products to the master data.
 - Click on Admin Login.
-Since no records exist for the super admin initially, you will be prompted to sign up.
+Since no records exist for the super_admin role initially, you will be prompted to sign up.
 After signing up, log in as the admin.
 - Once logged in, you can add categories and products to the product master.
 - After adding products, they will appear on the homepage.
 Customers will then be able to:
     -   Browse products